xbeat/Machine-Learning/README.md

 Principal Component Analysis (PCA) and Kernel PCA are dimensionality reduction techniques used in machine learning.
 While PCA is a linear method, KernelPCA extends this concept to non-linear relationships.
 This presentation will explore the motivation behind using KernelPCA over PCA, providing code examples and practical applications.

+## Overcoming Challenges of Zero-Inflated Regression Modeling

+Understanding Zero-Inflated Data

+Zero-inflated datasets occur when the dependent variable contains more zeros than expected under standard probability distributions.
+This phenomenon is common in count data across various domains like healthcare claims, ecological surveys, and financial transactions.

 ## Commutative Banach Algebra in Python

 Introduction to Commutative Banach Algebras